mburuwhiz/Whiz_POS/project.md

 * **Global-Ready:** Supports localization, currency conversion, and time zones.

-website to aunthenticate and any other one will be added via env
+website to aunthenticate and any other one will be added via env Don't use the react app since it always failed on the v1 of our system ,,, use diffrent ways please